• About ASCA

 • Take clear actions to intervene with situations of bullying or harassment and review bullying prevention activities.
 Remind students of school and district policies related to offensive language, harassment and bullying.

 • B-SMS 7.
-Demonstrate effective coping skills when faced with a problem
+Effective coping skills when faced with a problem

 • B-SS 2.
-Create positive and supportive relationships with other students
+Positive, respectful and supportive relationships with other students

 • B-SS 3.
-Create relationships with adults that support success
+Positive relationships with adults to support success

 • B-SMS 10.
-Demonstrate ability to manage transitions and ability to adapt to changing situations and responsibilities
+Ability to manage transitions and ability to adapt to changing situations and responsibilities

 • B-SS 1.
-Use effective oral and written communication skills and listening skills
+Effective oral and written communication skills and listening skills

 • B-SS 6.
-Use effective collaboration and cooperation skills
+Effective collaboration and cooperation skills

 • Consider additional support through small groups for students who may need more in-depth interventions and actively identify those students through needs assessments, faculty referrals, observation or other means.